Youth Seminar 'Finding our Place in History'

 Workshops & Discussions

-As well as the exciting excursions, our participants also took part in workshops based around the seminar themes.
+As well as the excursions, our participants also took part in workshops based around the seminar themes.

 - Our Shared Future